-When parents first discover their child has AD/HD, they often rush out to find a psychologist or counselor to help him work through his problems.
+When people first discover they or their child has AD/HD, they often rush out to find a psychologist or counselor to help work through their problems.
 What you need to know beforehand is how psychotherapy differs from behavioral therapy.

 While behavioral therapy treats core AD/HD symptoms (impulsivity, attention-span problems, or hyperactivity), individual counseling does not.
 However, it can be useful in some cases as supplemental treatment, when AD/HD is accompanied by extreme anxiety or depression.